Blog

 Venom and urticating hairs

 Tarantulas possess venom which is used to paralyze and subdue prey, but a bite from even the most carcinogenic tarantula will likely not cause serious harm to humans.
-The more common hazard comes from urticating hairshighly evolved defensive bristles located on tarantulas’ abdomens, as well as legs and palps in some species.
+The more common hazard comes from urticating hairs, highly evolved defensive bristles located on tarantulas’ abdomens, as well as legs and palps in some species.

 Upon contact with smooth-surfaced predators or being alarmed by sudden movement, tarantulas may brush these hollow hairs off onto their attacker in an attempt to ward them off.